|

 the value they expect and more vocal about their unhappiness when a

+product/service does not live up to their expectations.
 To counteract some of this criticism and pickiness, we expect to continue to

 see growth in industries that offer adventure, travel and